How to Stay Safe Backpacking? Do This One Thing

 This step is crucial, otherwise the document won’t be much use in keeping you safe.
 You need to share it with multiple people you trust.

-The key word here is multiple.
-It’s ideal if you have more than 1 person who knows where you are, should anything happen.
 Pick people who you can rely on to help when needed.
 Don’t pick a friend who is kinda interested in where you are, but really just wants to look at your beach pics as they sit in their office.
 It’s important to choose people who will notice if they don’t hear from you in a while, if it is unusual for you to not be in touch.

 A good tip is to pick people who can speak English and would be able to communicate with accommodation or authorities in a different country.

 Send them a link to the document and make sure they save it somewhere where they can easily access it.
-In crisis it’s easy to panic, so things like this should be saved somewhere handy.
+In crisis, it’s easy to panic, so things like this should be saved somewhere handy.

 Our whole life, packed into two backpacks